dan-leo/masters/thesis/v8/4_results.md

 ### Signal Strength Metrics

-It is important to know the signal strength behavior between UE devices and LTE vendors due to varying network conditions in terms of MCL, SINR and transmit power.
+It is important to know the signal strength behavior between UE devices and LTE vendors due to varying network conditions in terms of MCL, RSRP, SINR and transmit power.
+RSSI showed similar characteristics to RSRP, and RSRQ to SINR, and therefore omitted.

 #### Maximum Coupling Link